bnaucler/gambot/README.md

 * Tournament history search by date
 * Refactor (go & js) and divide in multiple source files
 * Reorganize CSS and comment for readability
+* Tool to import player & tournament JSON data to db
 * Better looking popups
 * Implement skey on gphandler
 * Store player objects in db after each finished game